greenthegarden/RelayduinoMqttController/README.md

 ## Compiling code

+The project is structured for use both with [PlatformIO](http://platformio.org) and the [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 ### PlatformIO

-The project is structured for use with [PlatformIO](http://platformio.org).
 If using PlatformIO, the external libraries used in the project will be automatically added.

 ### Arduino IDE

-When using the KTA-223 with the Arduino Environment select “Arduino Duemilenove w/ ATmega328” from the “Tools->Board” menu, and install the “AUTO” jumper on the PCB.
+When using the KTA-223 with the Arduino IDE select “Arduino Duemilenove w/ ATmega328” from the “Tools->Board” menu.

 In addition, the following libraries are required